High-speed rail in Europe: Netherlands

 HSL-Zuid (Hogesnelheidslijn Zuid, High-Speed Line South) is a 125 km high-speed line in the Netherlands.
 Using existing tracks from Amsterdam Centraal to Schiphol Airport, the dedicated high-speed line begins here and continues to Rotterdam Centraal and to the Belgian border.
 Here, it connects to the HSL 4, terminating at Antwerpen-Centraal.
 Den Haag Centraal (The Hague) and Breda are connected to the high-speed line by conventional railway lines.
 Services on the HSL-Zuid began on 7 September 2009.
-It is being served by Thalys trains from Amsterdam to Brussels and Paris, Eurostar trains to Brussels and London and domestic Intercity Direct train services.
+It is being served by Thalys trains from Amsterdam to Brussels and Paris, Eurostar trains to Brussels and London, Eurocity and Eurocity Direct services from Amsterdam to Brussels also Eurocity services only go up to Rotterdam and domestic Intercity Direct Services.

 HSL-Oost was planned, but was put on hiatus.
 It would connect Amsterdam Centraal via Utrecht Centraal and Arnhem to Germany.
 The existing line from Amsterdam to Utrecht is four-tracked.
 Two tracks out of four are capable of 200 km/h, but the available voltage is not high enough.
 The line is planned to be re-electrified to 25 kV AC.

 In the north, a new line called Lelylijn is under study between Lelystad and Groningen, with operating speed up to 200 km/h.
 This line would, along with other measures on the Amsterdam - Copenhagen corridor, allow to reduce the traveling time between these two cities down to 4h 30mn.